Table of Contents

 Features of Low Duration Funds

-- Short Duration Focus: These funds prioritise debt securities with short maturities, typically between one to three years, reducing interest rate risk compared to longer-term bonds.
+- Short Duration Focus: Prioritise debt securities with maturities between one to three years, reducing interest rate risk.

-- Income Generation: Despite their focus on safety, low duration funds aim to generate income for investors through interest payments from underlying debt securities, providing a source of regular income.
+- Income Generation: Aim to generate income through interest payments from debt securities.

 Conclusion